Where and How to Attack? A Causality-Inspired Recipe for Generating Counterfactual Adversarial Examples: Methodology

 \subsubsection{Action (Intervention) and Prediction}

 Formally, these two processes are as follows.
 First, intervene on the desired variables $\vecrv{x}_S$ to obtain $\vecrv{x}'$, where $\vecrv{x}_S$ is obtained from the variable selection process depicted in Figure~\ref{fig:framework} and $\vecrv{x}'$ denotes the full input vector with $\vecrv{x}_S$ changed.
 Then, predict the consequence of each intervention to obtain the corresponding adversarial example $\vecrv{x}^{adv}$.
-One way to incorporate these two processes is through the inversion version of Eq.~\eqref{eq:nlr_scm_x}, i.e., $\vecrv{x}^{adv} = f^{-1}((\vecrv{I}-\vecrv{A})^{-1}\vecrv{u}')$, where $\vecrv{x}^{adv}$ is obtained by $\vecrv{u}'$ with $\vecrv{u}_S$ intervened.
-However, the matrix inversion process of $(\vecrv{I}-\vecrv{A})^{-1}$ will introduce extra error and computational cost.
+One way to incorporate these two processes is through the inversion version of Eq.~\eqref{eq:nlr_scm_x}, i.e., $\vecrv{x}^{adv} = f^{-1}((\vecrv{I}-\vecrv{A}^T)^{-1}\vecrv{u}')$, where $\vecrv{x}^{adv}$ is obtained by $\vecrv{u}'$ with $\vecrv{u}_S$ intervened.
+However, the matrix inversion process of $(\vecrv{I}-\vecrv{A}^T)^{-1}$ will introduce extra error and computational cost.
 To remedy this issue, we directly intervene on $\vecrv{x}_S$ to obtain $\vecrv{x}^{adv}$ with the help of the mask $\vecrv{m}$:

 where $\vecrv{m}$ is a binary mask with $\vecrv{m}_S=1$ indicating variable $\vecrv{x}_S$ is intervened.
-Intuitively, the first term of r.h.s. of Eq.~\eqref{eq:act_pre} aims to update the effect of each intervention and set the realization of the intervened variables to 0, while the second term aims to add the realization of the intervened variables back.
-The third term of r.h.s. of Eq.~\eqref{eq:act_pre} aims to set the exogenous of the intervened variables to 0.
+Intuitively, the first term in the first bracket of r.h.s. of Eq.~\eqref{eq:act_pre} aims to update the effect of each intervention and set the realization of the intervened variables to 0.
+The second term aims to add the realization of the intervened variables back.
+The third term aims to set the exogenous of the intervened variables to 0.